valhalla/valhalla/README.md

 Documentation is stored in the `docs/` folder in this GitHub repository.
 It can be viewed at [valhalla.github.io/valhalla](https://valhalla.github.io/valhalla).

-## Installation

-To run Valhalla locally or your own server, we recommend using our Docker image.
-Checkout our docker image here: https://github.com/orgs/valhalla/packages.
-Also, there's a [community Docker image](https://github.com/gis-ops/docker-valhalla) with more "magic" than the native one.

-If you want to build Valhalla from source, follow the [documentation](https://valhalla.github.io/valhalla/building/).

-For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](https://valhalla.github.io/valhalla).

 ## Benchmarks

 Valhalla includes several microbenchmarks which you can build and run using: